 Keep Your Students Engaged With BitDegree

 It’s not difficult to create a course on BitDegree, but oh, the advantages it brings are so much more than a simple learning platform.
-Not only do teachers get the possibility to track their students progress similarly like they would in real life, the students are motivated via the gamified system to strive for their best.
+Not only do lecturers get the possibility to track their students progress similarly like they would in real life, the students are motivated via the gamified system to strive for their best.

 The students who are stuck at home because of the ongoing virus get the chance to feel almost as they would be at an elevated school.
-Sure, they would still need to prepare and go through all of the lectures, but they would still be able to discuss the lecture with the teacher and their classmates, compete for the best score, and track their progress.
+Sure, they would still need to prepare and go through all of the lectures, but they would still be able to discuss the lecture with the lecturer and their classmates, compete for the best score, and track their progress.

-With BitDegree school and formal education could become more than a chore.
+With BitDegree university and formal education could become more than a chore.
 It could become an engaging learning quest that students look forward to as they gain not only knowledge but also levels, experience points, puzzle pieces, and more.

 So, what would you need to become a part of BitDegree and start this learning journey for your students?
 Your teaching materials (that are probably already prepared in advance) and good internet connection.
 Looking forward to meeting you in the instructor’s area.